 Upon arrival at altitudes above 3,000 meters or 10,000 feet, shortness of breath and a pounding heart are normal responses to the lack of oxygen in the air.
 However, for some visitors, these symptoms can deteriorate into a condition known as Soroche or acute mountain sickness.
 Headache, extreme tiredness, nausea and loss of appetite are standard symptoms.
 Take it easy upon arrival and drink the coca tea provided.
 Oxygen is readily available for more severe reactions and is also available on the Inca Trail.

-Staying hydrated and well rested is important to adjust to the altitude.
-Avoiding heavy, fatty foods and alcohol in the days before arriving to altitude can help.
-It’s also advisable to avoid sleep medications, as they can slow breathing and respiration, which aid in getting the blood oxygenated while sleeping.
+Staying hydrated and well rested is important to adjusting to the altitude.
+Avoiding heavy, fatty foods and alcohol in the days before arriving to altitude can also help and is highly recommended.
+It’s also advisable to avoid sleep medications, as they can slow breathing and respiration, which aid in getting the blood oxygenated during sleeping.

 WEATHER ON THE INCA TRAIL